 What’s the quality of life in Costa Rica?

-Probably the main reason why people move from the USA to Costa Rica is a completely different quality to life.
-Access to breathtaking beaches and picturesque rainforests, year-round warm weather, and low cost of living all contribute to pleasant and relaxed lifestyle.
+Probably the main reason why people move from the USA to Costa Rica is a completely different quality of life.
+Access to breathtaking beaches and picturesque rainforests, year-round warm weather, and low cost of living all contribute to a pleasant and relaxed lifestyle.
 The county is known as one of the happiest countries in the world so if you’re smiling at just the thought of it, then go ahead and check how fast you can move to Costa Rica.